Contributing to Models

 Instance example

-NGINX-as234z2 pod running in a cluster as a Kubernetes Pod with port 443 and SSL termination.Instructions for creating a new Model
+NGINX-as234z2 pod running in a cluster as a Kubernetes Pod with port 443 and SSL termination.Instructions for Creating a New Model

 Creating Models Quick Start